 In October 2016, the Company authorized and granted a restricted stock award of 2,651 shares at an aggregate purchase price of \$1,067.
 The weighted average grant date fair value of the restricted stock award was \$310.80 per share.
 The restricted stock vests ratably at the end of each quarter over four years starting on December 31, 2016 with 50% of the original issued shared subject to accelerated vesting upon a deemed liquidation event.
-Fair value of restricted shares that vested during the year ended December 31, 2018 totaled \$3,878.
-Under certain conditions, the Company has the right to repurchase any unvested shares at a price of \$0.01 per share.
-Accordingly, the aggregate repurchase price is recorded as a long-term liability to be amortized over the vesting period with the amortization classified as a component of additional paid-in capital.
+During the year ended December 31, 2020, 213 of the restricted shares fully vested, which completed the vesting of this share award.

-On November 30, 2018, the Company authorized and granted a restricted stock award of 322,907 shares.
+In November 2018, the Company authorized and granted the Chief Executive Officer a restricted stock award of 322,907 shares on his date of hire.
 The weighted average grant date fair value of the restricted stock award was \$3.59 per share.
-The restricted stock vests over a four-year period, 25% of the Shares vesting on the one-year anniversary, and the remaining 75% vesting in 36 substantially equal monthly installments and will be fully vested on December 1, 2022; provided, however, that the holder has not experienced a termination prior to the applicable vesting date.
+The restricted stock vests over a four-year period, 25% of the shares vesting on the one-year anniversary, and the remaining 75% vesting in 36 substantially equal monthly installments and will be fully vested on December 1, 2022; provided, however, that the executive officer has not experienced a termination prior to the applicable vesting date.
+The fair value of the 80,727 restricted shares that vested during the year ended December 31, 2020 totaled \$0.8 million.